JohnsonL111/quartz/content/about/experience.md

   <summary>More Details</summary>
   <p>
     • Developed 4 new & extended/maintained tons of C#/Python/SQL services supporting the 24x7 reliability of the trading platform.<br><br>
-    • Maintained and extended a suite of 150+ C# data scrapers by fixing bugs, optimizing performance, and integrating new data sources to enhance coverage and reliability.<br><br>
+    • Maintained and extended a suite of 150+ C#/python/sql data scrapers by fixing bugs, optimizing performance, and integrating new data sources to enhance coverage and reliability.<br><br>
     • Engineered various C#/.NET REST APIs and React components for an internal site to allow traders to visualize/filter energy data.<br><br>
     • Developed SQL tables and views to structure and categorize energy data, and wrote data migration scripts to transfer datasets from Microsoft SQL Server (MSSQL) to Snowflake.<br><br>
     • Built interactive VBA Macros interacting with SQL/Snowflake to support WECC data refresh/archive for an internal workbook used by quants.<br><br>